 Download Moving Forward (html or pdf) [from the Scottish Executive site].

 How to cite this piece: Smith, Mark K. (2007).
 ‘Moving Forward.
-The Scottish strategy for improving young people’s chances through youth work’. the encyclopaedia of informal education. [http://infed.org/mobi/moving-forward-a-strategy-for-improving-young-peoples-chances-through-youth-work/.
+The Scottish strategy for improving young people’s chances through youth work’.
+The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/moving-forward-a-strategy-for-improving-young-peoples-chances-through-youth-work/.
 Retrived: insert date].